yswcyswc/Order-Management-System/README.md

 ## 🗃️ Models

 The application is structured around a normalized relational database schema and ActiveRecord models.
 These encapsulate domain logic and business rules.
+Services are also written to handle shipping and prices logic.

 ### Key Models